back-kh/khmereasytools/README.md

 [![Python versions](https://img.shields.io/pypi/pyversions/khmereasytools.svg)](https://pypi.org/project/khmereasytools/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](#license)

-`khmereasytools` is a lightweight, self-contained Python library for common Khmer NLP tasks.
-It focuses on ease of use and zero heavy dependencies by default, with opt-in extras for advanced features.
+`khmereasytools` is a lightweight, self-contained Python library designed for essential Khmer Natural Language Processing (NLP) tasks.
+It emphasizes simplicity, ease of use, and minimal dependencies, making it suitable for quick deployment in environments where installing heavy NLP frameworks is impractical.
+Advanced capabilities are available as optional “extras,” allowing users to install only the features they need.

-- **Core:** Khmer detection, word segmentation, keyword filtering, syllable segmentation
+- **Core:** Khmer word segmentation, keyword filtering, and syllable segmentation are implemented using a built-in Khmer Stop Dictionary and Khmer Segmentation Dictionary.
+Part-of-speech tagging and OCR functionalities are integrated via existing, well-established libraries.
+These implementations are intentionally lightweight and straightforward, which may introduce certain limitations in accuracy or coverage compared to large-scale NLP toolkits; however, they remain efficient, portable, and well-suited for resource-constrained environments.
 ---

 ## Table of Contents